bravenewdude/bravenewdude.github.com/_posts/2012-11-20-sampling-from-an-arbitrary-density.md

 ![plot of chunk unnamed-chunk-4](/static/2012-11-20-sampling-from-an-arbitrary-density/unnamed-chunk-4.png)

 At the beginning of this document, we found the inverse cdf analytically.
 The R function that used this analytical result can generate a sample of size 1000 in the blink of an eye, while the `samplepdf` function took about two and a half minutes on my slow netbook.
-However, if you give the lower and upper endpoints as in `samplepdf(1000, mypdf, .5, 1)`, the function only takes about ten seconds to run.
+However, if you give the lower and upper endpoints as in `samplepdf(1000, h, m = .5, spdf.lower = .5, spdf.upper = 1)`, the function only takes about ten seconds to run.